kalinchuk/telesms/README.md

 ## Configuration

-Make sure your Rails application has a mail server configured.
-TeleSMS will use the default configuration of your application.
+Configure the mail gem to use the correct delivery method:

+    Mail.defaults do
+      delivery_method :sendmail # or :smtp, options
+    end

 ## Contributing